NAT & PAT

 Two inside PCs —

-10.0.0.10and10.0.0.11.
+10.0.0.10and10.0.0.11(set statically, or hand them out with DHCP).
 One outside server at198.51.100.50. -

 PAT — configure overload so both inside PCs can reach the outside server.
 Verify with